nuuuwan/news_lk3_data/README.md

 Seven persons including a child were killed while 23 others were injured following a tragic accident during the “Fox Hill Super Cross 2024” racing event held in Diyatalawa on April 21.

 Among the deceased were four officials of the racing event who were stationed as flag marshals.
 The other victims were civilians who were spectators of the event, as reported by the police.

-The incident occurred when a race car had veered off the race track and collided with a group of spectators.

 ...